mit-han-lab/fouroversix/README.md

 This repository contains three implementations of NVFP4 quantization, each of which has various limitations:

-- [CUDA](/src/fouroversix/csrc): Currently disabled, will be fixed soon.
+- [CUDA](/src/fouroversix/csrc): Supports most but not all operations needed for efficient NVFP4 training.
+More operations will be added soon.
+Requires a Blackwell GPU.
 - [Triton](/src/fouroversix/quantize/triton_kernel.py): Supports all operations needed for efficient NVFP4 training, including stochastic rounding, the random Hadamard transform, transposed inputs, and 2D block scaling.
 Requires a Blackwell GPU.
 - [PyTorch](/src/fouroversix/quantize/reference.py): A reference implementation written in PyTorch that can run on any GPU.
 May have some educational value.
 Should not be used in real-world use cases.